ConvLab/ConvLab-3/convlab/dst/trippy/README.md

 dataset_name # Default: "multiwoz21", Name of the dataset the model was trained on and/or is being applied to local_files_only # Default: False, Set to True to load local files only.
 Useful for offline systems nlu_usr_config # Path to a NLU config file.
 Only needed for internal evaluation nlu_sys_config # Path to a NLU config file.
-Only needed for internal evaluation nlu_usr_path # Path to a NLU model file.
+Only needed when using word-level policies nlu_usr_path # Path to a NLU model file.
 Only needed for internal evaluation nlu_sys_path # Path to a NLU model file.
-Only needed for internal evaluation no_eval # Default: True, Set to True if internal evaluation should be conducted no_history # Default: False, Set to True if dialogue history should be omitted during inference
+Only needed when using word-level policies no_eval # Default: True, Set to False if internal evaluation should be conducted no_history # Default: False, Set to True if dialogue history should be omitted during inference
 ```